-The committee has determined that the Company is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 2 to the financial statements.
+The Committee has determined that the Company is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 2 to the financial statements.

-In the opinion of the committee the financial report as set out on pages 6 to 22:
+In the opinion of the committee the financial report as set out on pages 6 to 24:

-- 1. Presents fairly the financial position of Commerce Ballarat Limited as at 31 December 2022 and its performance for the year ended on that date. - 2.
-At the date of this statement, there are reasonable grounds to believe that Commerce Ballarat Limited will be able to pay its debts as and when they fall due.
+- 1. Presents fairly the financial position of Commerce Ballarat Limited as at 31 December 2024 and its performance for the year ended on that date. - 2.
+At the date of this statement, there are reasonable grounds to believe that Commerce Ballarat Limited will be able to pay its debts as and when they fall due with the continuing support of creditors.

-This statement is made in accordance with a resolution of the committee and is signed for and on behalf of the committee by:
+This statement is made in accordance with a resolution of the Committee and is signed for and on behalf of the Committee by: